THE VOLGA GERMANS IN PORTLAND

 Portland panorama 1908.
 View from the east bank of the Willamette to the west bank.
 Source: Haines Photo Co. , Copyright Claimant.
 Portland River, Scene #1.
 Photograph.
 Retrieved from the Library of Congress, .

 1763 - Catherine the Great issues a Manifesto encouraging Western Europeans to settle in Russia.
-Recruitment is focused in Germany.
+Recruitment is focused on German-speaking lands.

 1764 to 1767 - The Russian government establishes 104 German colonies along the lower Volga River near the city of Saratov.